Segmentation of Objects by Hashing: C Z Segmentation

-We consider the hierarchical image representation described in \cite{Arbelaez14}.
-Considering a segmentation of an image into regions that partition its domain $S=\{S_{i}\}_{i}$.
+We consider the representation of a hierarchical image described in \cite{Arbelaez14}.
+Considering a segmentation of an image into regions that partition its domain $S=\{S_{c}\}_{c}$.
 A segmentation hierarchy is a family of partitions $\{S^{*},S^{1},\ldots,S^{L}\}$ such that: (1) $S^{*}$ is the finest set of superpixels, (2) $S^{L}$ is the complete domain, and (3) regions from coarse levels are unions of regions from fine levels.